-Yes, the River to Sea TPO submits detailed supporting documentation to FDOT when requested/required.
+Yes, the River to Sea TPO submits detailed supporting documentation to FDOT with each invoice package.

 7. How does the MPO comply with, and require its consultants and contractors to comply with applicable Federal law pertaining to the use of Federal-aid funds and applicable State laws?